apoorvrajdubey2004/DEEPFAKE-DETECTION-MODEL/README.md

 |model_93_acc_100_frames_final_data.pt| 6000 | 100 | 93.58794|

-#### 6.1 Offline Contributors
-   1. Jay Patel
-   2. Hitendra Patil
-   3. Abhishek Patange

-## 8. We welcome Open Source Contribution.
+## 5. We welcome Open Source Contribution.
 ### Below are the some changes that can be applied to the project.
 New Ideas will be appreciated.
 - [ ] Deploying the applications in free cloud
 - [ ] Creating open source API for detection